The 17 Best Golf Irons to Buy Today [Ranked & Reviewed]

 • Upgrade from the previous model may not be worth it.

 While the 2023 TaylorMade P790 irons are designed to cater to low-handicap golfers, they may not be suitable for higher handicaps.
 The irons are known for their power and speed but might lack control regarding left-to-right dispersion.
-However, for golfers with low handicaps who prioritize forgiveness, distance, and a classic appearance, the TaylorMade P790 irons are an excellent choice to enhance their game and take their performance to the next level.
+However, for golfers with low handicaps, the TaylorMade P790 irons are an excellent choice to enhance their game and take their performance to the next level.

 Cobra Aerojet Irons (Most Forgiving Irons)